 South Dakota has a 4 season climate.
 The temperature highs range between 40's and the 90's while the temperature lows range below 0, right up to the 60's, which depends upon the season.
 The summers in South Dakota last from June until September and are generally warm; the days are sometimes hot while the nights are comparatively cooler.

 Ranging from private liberal small art colleges such as the Augustana College, which is known and is one of the best in this region, to the bigger public system that consists of the famous South Dakota State University as well as the University of South Dakota, along with other smaller institutions.

-The South Dakota State University plays host to almost 12,725 students and offers 12 PhD and 29 masters programs with 175 kinds of fields of study.
-There are more than 33 schools/educational institutions in South Dakota and about 1,156 degree and certificate programs to choose from in all.
+The South Dakota State University plays host to almost 12,700 students and offers around 12 PhD and 30 masters programs with 175 kinds of fields of study.
+There are more than 33 schools/educational institutions in South Dakota and about 1,200 degree and certificate programs to choose from in all.
 At the University of South Dakota, which is almost 150 years old now and one of the state's oldest, there are 134 undergraduate courses/programs to take your pick from, while for students seeking a graduate degree have nearly 62 programs to choose from.
 Students who want a substitute for the campus life can pursue some distance and off-campus programs in health sciences, business, education and arts and sciences.

 The tuition fee here in the state of South Dakota is a little reasonable than most of the American states.
-Like, the fee at the University of South Dakota for a graduate program for a resident of the state is around $7,209 apart from other expenditures while for the non-residents it's around $8,924 plus additional expenses.
+Like, the fee at the South Dakota State University for a undergraduate program for a resident of the state is around $9,000 apart from other expenditures while for the non-residents it's around $11,000 plus additional expenses (residence, meals etc).

 Educational, healthcare, retail and government sectors employ the maximum number of people.
 The median salary in the state of South Dakota is anywhere between $32K to up to $60K per year.